Articles

 Willie ended his comments by saying that the storm and it’s long-lasting effects remind us about importance of improving hashtagHealthNotJustHealthCare.

-And that’s the takeaway from this loooooong week — remember how you felt when you spent a few days battling the stark realities of life that are all too common for many Texans every day.
+And that’s the takeaway — remember how you felt when you spent a few days battling the stark realities of life that are all too common for many Texans every day.

 Follow Episcopal Health Foundation‘s efforts to change the conversation to promote equity by improving hashtagHealthNotJustHealthCare in Texas.
 We stand ready to accelerate positive change by tackling the unequal and unacceptable health realities faced by Texans, especially among those who face the most obstacles to health.